sindhuy30/webscraping-project/README.md

 - **Extract** book details (title, price, UPC, category, availability, etc.)
 - **Store** results in a **MySQL database** and an **Excel file**
 - **Visualize** the extracted data using **Plotly** and **Pandas**
+- **Implement** logging and error handling for debugging and reliability

 ---